 The collective AML framework is designed to combat money laundering, terrorist financing and threats to the integrity of the financial system.
 The legal obligation to evaluate risks associated with money laundering and terrorist finance, through carrying out AML checks, is placed on anybody operating in the following businesses: Credit institutions, Financial institutions, Auditors, insolvency practitioners, external accountants and tax advisers, Independent legal professionals, Trust or company service providers, Estate agents, High value dealers, Casinos, Businesses carrying out cryptoasset activities, Art market participants, and Letting agents.
 If you fall under one of these regulated categories, you should seek further advice from your regulatory authority.

 Where AML checks are designed to ensure that no monies you are receiving have come from criminal or terrorist activity, KYC checks specifically verify the identity of your customers and investors together with their financial activities and any risks they may pose.
-The KYC checklist is fairly exhaustive, it’s a thorough due diligence.
-You’ll be able to access our standardised checklists on the platform shortly.

 Compliance with AML is always required for service professionals, such as solicitors and accountants representing clients.
 There is no legal onus on all companies to carry out AML checks, but we do encourage all companies to take steps to ensure that the monies that you are receiving haven’t come from any criminal or terrorist activity.
 It’s good housekeeping.